puremourning/vimspector/README.md

 ### Clear breakpoints

-* Use `vimspector#ClearBreakpoints()`
+Use `vimspector#ClearBreakpoints()`
 to clear all breakpoints including the memory of exception breakpoint choices.

 ### Run to Cursor

-* Use `vimspector#RunToCursor` or `<leader><F8>`: this creates a temporary
-  breakpoint on the current line, then continues execution, clearing the breakpiont when it is hit.
+Use `vimspector#RunToCursor` or `<leader><F8>`: this creates a temporary breakpoint on the current line, then continues execution, clearing the breakpoint when it is hit.

 ## Stepping